sagemath/trac_to_gh/Issue 9987.md

 # Issue 9987: zlib 1.2.5 installs zlib library with a .so extension on AIX when it should be .a

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9988

 Original creator: drkirkby